gururaj-s/homepage/_pages/about.md

   image: gs_2022.jpg
   email: gururaj@cs.toronto.edu

+teaching: true # includes a list of teaching courses.
+service: false  # includes a list of service items.
 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page